andr-groth/CDO-scripts/docs/prepare_data2.md

 anomalies and obtaining individual PCs (Principal Components).

 !!! note
-    In contrast to the script [`prepare_data.sh`](prepare_data.md), the EOFs are not calculated from the netCDF files in the give folder, but provided as an additional argument `EOFFILES` to the script.
+    In contrast to the [`prepare_data.sh`](prepare_data.md), the EOFs are not calculated from the anomalies, but provided as an additional argument `EOFFILES` to the script.

 ## Usage